 LAS VEGAS, NEVADA – There is a lot of information, and even more opinions, about early orthodontic treatment.
-While not the solution to each orthodontic challenge, parents and caregivers have to know the facts and recommendations to make an informed decision for their child, says Dr. David Alpan, a Las Vegas invisible braces expert.
+While not the solution to each orthodontic challenge, parents and caregivers have to know the facts and recommendations to make an informed decision for their child, says Dr. David Alpan, a Larchmont invisible braces expert.

 Children’s permanent teeth typically start to erupt between the ages of 6 and 7, and orthodontic problems become more obvious.
 Most dental professionals say the optimal time to correct most jaw problems is when a child is still young.